 Tokenized: It's Ethereum-based; store USDC in any Ethereum-compatible wallet (which is to say, the vast majority of them).
 Beyond Ethereum, USDC is available on a host of other chains such as Solana, Algorand, and Avalanche.
 And of course, tokenization provides all the usual blockchain benefits.
-View transactions, trade USDC for other tokens on centralised exchanges (CEX), jump into DeFi with a decentralised exchange (DEX), etc.
+View transactions, trade USDC for other tokens on centralized exchanges (CEX), jump into DeFi with a decentralized exchange (DEX), etc.

 Advantages of USDC and Why use USDC

 USDC, and other stablecoins, arose partly to solve a critical problem: the relative volatility of crypto.
 However as the term "stablecoin" implies, the price is stable - no guessing how much it's jumped overnight.
 Stability is relative, of course - as the dollar goes, so does USDC.
 That relative stability allows investors to use USDC as collateral in smart contracts without fear of major price swings.